Storm Highway by Dan Robinson

 Other incomplete upward-moving lightning leaders and thunder sounds

-Incomplete lightning leaders have been documented previously, with varying lengths observed.
+Incomplete lightning leaders have been documented previously, with varying lengths chased.
 Some leaders are hundreds of feet of length with branching exhibited (as with the above examples), while others are only a few feet in length.
-All leaders create thunder, but thunder from leaders shorter in length may not be audible to an observer.
+All leaders create thunder, but thunder from leaders shorter in length may not be audible to an chaser.
 The duration of the thunder is a factor of the length of the channel.

 Very short 'Incomplete leader' at the WVAH TV tower, St. Albans, WV